-- Are you represented by a union that can advocate for your rights? - Does your company employ an ADA Coordinator or someone who monitors compliance with discrimination laws?
-This information may be available through your human resources department. - Are you a state employee who may be required to enter an internal process before filing a charge with the EEOC/CCRD? - Is there an internal grievance procedure, an administrator with decision making powers, or a board where your issues can be heard and addressed?

-Is there an opportunity to negotiate or mediate with your employer?
+- Are you a state employee who may be required to enter an internal process before filing a charge with the EEOC/CCRD? - Is there an internal grievance procedure, an administrator with decision making powers, or a board where your issues can be heard and addressed? - Is there an opportunity to negotiate or mediate with your employer?